 Purdue program synthesis

+Prepare a 1-2 minute video that lets the admission committee know who you are, what you do well, and what you are looking to achieve in your graduate study at the LTI. 这个问题需要回答一下

-Hi, I am Tian Qi, now studying in Nanjing University, China for a bachelor degree in software engineering major.
+Hi, I am Tian Qi, now studying in Nanjing University, China for a bachelor’s degree in software engineering.
 I am applying for the MIIS program in the language technology institution of Carnegie Mellon University.
-In this video, I am going to illustrate my strong interest and abilities for the program.
+In this video, I am going to illustrate the academic and practical foundations I have constructed to be a competent candidate for this program.
 My previous research experience lies mostly on reinforcement learning.
-It concerns with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
+It concerns with how software agents ought to take actions in a certain environment so as to maximize some notion of cumulative reward.
 I mainly focus on putting forward a new method to solve the POMDP problems.
 I used plenty of data to train the agents to help them make the most correct decisions in an unfamiliar environment.
 I have finished a paper based on this project and the paper had been published successfully.
 Rich project experience won me the opportunity to do summer research in Professor Xiaokang Qiu's Program Synthesis team in Purdue University.
 It aims to automatically construct a program that satisfies a given high-level specification.
+This experience inspires me to apply program synthesis to speech synthesis or the text analysis.
 I also have my internship in SAP labs China as a software engineer.
 During this internship, I learned how a company deal with the big data and how to use them to provide better service for their clients.
-After my academic foundation and research experience, I have made my mind to devote myself in information processing.
-I always believe that the best way to predict the future is to create it, and this field can provide me a platform to create my academic future.
+After my academic foundation and research experience, I have made my mind to devote myself to information processing.
+I always believe that the best way to predict the future is to create it, and this program can provide me a platform to create my future.
 Thank you very much for watching and have a good day.